 This is Part 1 of a three-part series about the Snohomish County Sheriff’s Office of Neighborhoods.

-They may be wearing uniforms and sporting a Snohomish County Sheriff’s patch, but law enforcement the officers who enter the county’s homeless encampments aren’t there to kick people out of their homes.
-They’re there to get them help, to get them off of drugs – and eventually put a permanent roof over their heads.
+They may be wearing uniforms and sporting a Snohomish County Sheriff’s patch, but law enforcement the officers who enter the county’s homeless encampments aren’t there to kick residents out of their tents.
+They’re there to help them, get them off of drugs – and eventually put a permanent roof over their heads.

 But before they can do anything else, they have to build trust.

 Many people living in Snohomish County’s homeless encampments have had contact with police before.
 The relationship they are used to having usually involves getting kicked out of their homes or getting arrested.